Montepulciano

 How to reach Montepulciano

-Montepulciano can be reached from both north and south along the A1 motorway by taking the Valdichiana exit, about one hour from Florence and two and a half hours from Rome.
-From the tollbooth there are about 16 kilometres, which can be travelled in just over 20 minutes, along the provincial roads SP327 and SP135 going south.
+Montepulciano is accessible from both north and south via the A1 motorway, exiting at the Valdichiana junction, approximately one hour from Florence and two and a half hours from Rome.
+From the exit, it’s about 16 kilometres, a journey taking just over 20 minutes, along the provincial roads SP327 and SP135 heading southwards.

-For those who choose to travel by public transport, the centre of Montepulciano cannot be reached directly by train as it does not have a railway station.
-The nearest stop is in the hamlet of Montepulciano Stazione, about 10 kilometres away, where regional trains to and from Siena and Chiusi-Chianciano Terme stop.
+For those travelling by public transport, Montepulciano’s centre is not directly accessible by train as it has no railway station.
+The nearest station is located in the Montepulciano Stazione area, approximately 10 kilometres away, where regional trains serve routes to and from Siena and Chiusi-Chianciano Terme.

 Montepulciano Weather